metaplex-foundation/mpl-core/CONTRIBUTING.md

-# Contributing to Mpl Asset
+# Contributing to Mpl Core

-This is a quick guide to help you contribute to Mpl Asset.
+This is a quick guide to help you contribute to Mpl Core.

 ## Getting started